 Illinois Cyber Security Scholars Program (ICSSP)

 This CyberCorps scholarship for service program, funded by the National Science Foundation, provides a scholarship to admitted, full time, UIUC students who are interested in specializing in cybersecurity.
-This scholarship has been available to UIUC students since 2009 and we have graduated 30+ students who have been successfully been placed with federal agencies and national labs including: the Department of Homeland Security, Central Intelligence Agency, National Security Agency, Sandia National Lab, MIT Lincoln Lab, Department of Energy, and MITRE Corporation.
+This scholarship has been available to UIUC students since 2009 and we have graduated 30+ students who have been successfully been placed with federal agencies and national labs including: the Department of Homeland Security, Federal Trade Commission, Central Intelligence Agency, National Security Agency, Sandia National Lab, MIT Lincoln Lab, Department of Energy, and MITRE Corporation.

 This merit scholarship is available to undergraduate and graduate UIUC students.
 The goal of the scholarship is to increase the national workforce in the field of cybersecurity and to place graduates in federal agencies, national labs, state, local, and tribal government organizations.